-The data published on the individual countries complies with the respective different legal requirements.
-It is therefore not always possible to make a straight comparison of the country data.
-In some countries, only the number of inquiries from the authorities is counted, not the number of surveillance measures actually carried out or of reports provided.
-On the one hand, the authorities may inquire about stored traffic data (when did a communication take place?
-Between which lines?
-How long did it last?).
-On the other, they can ask about customer data (such as name, address, and date of birth).
-Information must sometimes also be provided on the owners of IP addresses (customer data for a particular IP address).
+In some countries, only the number of requests from public authorities are counted, not the number of surveillance measures or handed over data.
+On the one hand, stored traffic data can be requested (when did a communication take place?
+Between which ports?
+For how long?).
+On the other hand, so-called subscriber data (customer data such as name, address, and date of birth) are requested.
+Some information must also be provided on owners of IP addresses (subscriber data for a specific IP address).